 The Importance of Hiring Empathetic Claims Professionals

-Aon and The Jacobson Group’s “Q3 2021 Insurance Labor Market Study” found that 53 percent of P&C insurers are understaffed and plan to aggressively hire in the next year, with claims being a top area of focus.
+Aon and The Jacobson Group’s most recent Insurance Market Labor Study found that 68 percent of P&C insurers plan to aggressively hire in the next year, with claims being a top area of focus.
 While there is pressure to fill these open roles quickly, carriers should remain diligent in the hiring process to ensure they extend offers to only candidates who are well suited for the role.

 Working in insurance is not for everyone, and claims can be particularly challenging.
 Over the course of my claims career, I’ve made amazing hires, and I’ve made some mistakes.
 Through those experiences, I learned to look for candidates with certain qualities— like someone who is intellectually curious (or nosy as my mother used to call it), has a positive attitude, a great sense of humor, somewhat unflappable and most importantly, someone who is empathetic.

 Adjuster Impact and Influence Goes Beyond Processing Claims

 An incorrect claims hire can negatively impact an insurance carrier across multiple dimensions.
 For example, an adjuster may handle 100 claims per month, 1,200 claims per year.
 For an auto physical damage handler, that’s millions of dollars going through their hands annually.